Amar-Gill/gill-dot-coffee/src/content/post/setting-up-new-mac.md

 ```

 ## Instantly Show Dock
-- The default delay and animation time of the MacOS dock can be adjusted to be instant
-- Open a terminal and execute the following:
+- Out of the box, the MacOS dock has a brief delay before it unhides itself when you move your mouse to the edge of the screen
+- There is also an animation which takes up more time as well
+- I like to make the dock reveal itself instantly, which can be done using the following commands in your terminal:
 ```zsh
 defaults write com.apple.dock autohide-delay -float 0;\
 defaults write com.apple.dock autohide-time-modifier -int 0;\